 DMA's: Things You Should Know

-As the trio's second studio album climbs up the UK charts, Radio X tells you everything you need to know about the Liam Gallagher-endorsed band.
+As the Australian trio support Liam Gallagher at Finsbury Park, Radio X tells you everything you need to know the band....

 The DMA's are a trio.

 The band are comprised of lead vocalist and drummer Tommy O'Dell, lead guitar and backing vocalist Matt Mason, and guitarist Johnny Took.

 The band were formed in Sydney, Australia in 2012